Blockstream/greenlight/docs/src/reference/security.md

 ## Client &rlarr; Signer authentication

 The signer cannot rely on the mTLS CA structure, since that is under control of the Greenlight team.
-As such it uses an attestation scheme in which the signer-identity attests to itself (and other signers) that a given client is permitted to perform some operations.
+Instead, Greenlight employs an attestation scheme in which the signer identity attests to itself and other signers that a particular client is authorized to perform certain operations.

-Upon registering a new client, the signer will provide an attestation signature.
-This attestation signature is what tells other signers that commands originating from that client are to be accepted.
-This is important because it allows multiple signers to recognize which clients are authorized, even if the attesting signer is not the signer that is currently verifying the authorization.
+When registering a new client, the signer will submit a [`rune`][rune] as an access token.
+The rune serves as both an authentication and authorization token, and is tied to the client's identity; it is presented to the signer on each request.
+This will allow multiple signers to recognize which clients are authorized, even if the signer who carved the rune is not the signer verifying the authorization.

 Before signing a request the signer independently verifies that:

  1. The operations that it is asked to sign off on match pending RPC commands, and are safe to perform.
  2. The pending RPC commands are all signed by a valid client-identity
- 3. The client-identities all have a matching attestation signature from the signer
+ 3. The client-identities all have a valid rune from a signer.
  4. None of the pending RPC commands is a replay of a previously completed RPC command.